Skip to main content

 }

-Query a value using the account hash and named keys
+Query a value using the account hash and its named key

 It is also possible to check the state of a specific contract variable in global state given the account hash under which the contract was installed.
 Here we query the named key "count", stored under another key identifying the contract and named "counter".